Predictive Analytics World for Business Las Vegas 2018

-Linda van Leeuwen is speaker of the following session:
+Linda van Leeuwen is speaking in the following session:

 Chief Analytics Director

-Morgan Vawter is speaker of the following session:
+Morgan Vawter is speaking in the following session:

 Phil Winters is known internationally as The Father of Customer Intelligence.
 An independent business advisor, author, keynote lecturer and workshop leader with 35+ years' experience working with some 300 companies, he focuses on Customer Intelligence and championing the customer perspective to help organizations raise customer value through outstanding customer experience.

-Phil Winters is speaker of the following session:
+Phil Winters is speaking in the following session:

 Haifeng Wu is a data scientist at Central Pacific Bank, a retail bank headquartered in Hawaii.
 At CPB, he is responsible for building statistical and machine learning models to drive the consumer loan portfolio growth and to reduce risk.
 He is passionate about making decision using data in his personal life.
 Haifeng earned his PhD in statistics from the University of South Carolina.
 He lives in Hawaii.

-Haifeng Wu is speaker of the following session:
+Haifeng Wu is speaking in the following session: